danielharrell/open-eyes-lect-2017-18/Open.md

 blinded---as if their staying open meant staying intact, even at the top, so to speak.
 Yet if they *are* intact even at the top, then how are they filled?
 How does anything outside---much less the whole world---get inside?

+(Revise from here.)
 Or perhaps nothing outside gets inside: if open eyes are filled not from without but from within.
 For this might be the only way they could be filled while staying intact. <!--Our eyes would then enclose what they see, whatever it might be.--> This seems not just possible, but plausible, if we notice This speculation becomes more plausible if we notice another difference between open eyes and open jars.
 For as we noted before, if jars are left open, their contents are left exposed, and risk being ruined.
 The outside, we might say,